jpedro/jpedro.github.io/self-hosting.md

     LISTEN_POST: $(( run.PORT ))
 ```

-Here the use of `$(( scope.var ))` is used to dynamically set values at
+Here the use of `$(( scope.var ))` is used to dynamically insert values
-different phases.
+at different phases.

 The configured `test`, `build`, and `run` phases above have defaults
-for each runtime the tool figure out.
+for each runtime the tool figure out and get merged.

 ### Todos